stephenjayakar/stephenjayakar.github.io/content/posts/chatgpt-not-compiler.md

 # What did I do?

 When I was in the prototyping phase, I was just giving ChatGPT a copy-and-pasted prompt and an assembly file and plugging in the C it gave me to decomp.me.
-While the code was impressive and often a close logical match, the code often didn't compile (remember, the version of C we're using is not what most people are writing today!).
+While the code was impressive and usually a close logical match, the code often didn't compile. `mwcc` uses a pretty old version of C which didn't have a lot of the features we rely on today (e.g. you have to declare all of your variables at the beginning of a function!!), and I bet that didn't make up a lot of ChatGPT's training set.

 ![decomp manual](/images/decomp-manual.png)

-I then had the idea of piping the errors back to ChatGPT and realized that it was really good at fixing the problems and getting the code to compile.
-It would usually take one or two tries, but then we'd be cooking!
-But then, when actually checking the match score, it wasn't close to a match.
+I then had a flashback to having crazy TypeScript errors and ChatGPT figuring out all of them at my last job.
+When I gave ChatGPT all of the compiler errors I had for a given C program, it was really good at fixing the problems without changing the code too much!
+It would usually take one or two tries to get it to compile, but when actually checking the match score, it wasn't close to a match.

 I realized that the iterative process that I did to get the code to compile could be something to automate.
 And not just that, I could apply this loop-improvement cycle for ASM matching.
 But I was pretty far from this: I was currently just holding a bundle of ASM & C files, and copying and pasting them into `decomp.me`.
-Getting the resulting ASM was hard for me at that time: I even wrote a script to parse the compilation results from `decomp.me`'s backend 😭.
-If I wanted to actually pursue these improvements, I'd have to figure out how to run all of these things locally.
+Getting the  ASM from a given C program was hard for me at that time: I even wrote a script to parse the compilation results from `decomp.me`'s backend 😭 since I couldn't figure out how to go from C -> OBJ -> ASM.
+In order to automate this whole process, I'd have to figure out how to run all of these things locally.
 Specifically:
 * Compiling C code with `mwcc`
 * Comparing ASM files & scoring them
 * Writing a state machine that loops and either fixes compiler errors or attempts to improve the ASM match